DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 ## **Install pyOFM**

-Download the repository and enter the directory:
+In addition to installing the main components of MACH-Aero, we will install pyOFM to interface with OpenFOAM meshes.
+Download the repository and enter its code directory:

 <pre>
-git clone git@github.com:mdolab/pyofm.git
+wget https://github.com/mdolab/pyofm/archive/v1.2.1.tar.gz -O pyofm.tar.gz
+tar -xvf pyofm.tar.gz
-cd pyofm
+cd pyofm-1.2.1
 </pre>

-pyOFM requires a newer version of `mpi4py` than is available on STAMPEDE natively.
+pyOFM requires a newer version of `mpi4py` than is available on Stampede 2 natively.
 To avoid installing a second `mpi4py`, edit the `setup.py` script within the `pyofm/` root directory:

 <pre>
 install_requires=[